Windwalker PvE Guide

 Embellishments

-If you want to go the Toxic route: If you’re on an alt with Sparks of Ingenuity left, you should craft a Season 1 item with Toxified Armor Patch before/as you use Slimy Expulsion Boots.
+If you want to go the Toxic route: If you do not have one from Season 2 and you still have Shadowflame Sparks, then you should craft a Season 2 item with Toxified Armor Patch ASAP before/as you use Slimy Expulsion Boots.
+Common slots for this are belt or bracers.

 1. Slimy Expulsion Boots

-2. Season 2 item with Toxified Armor Patch on another slot, like Chest, Bracers or Belt (replace the Season 1 item if you crafted one)
+2. Season 3 item with Toxified Armor Patch on another slot, like Bracers or Belt

-If you want to go the Shadowflame route: You’ll simply craft Shadowflame-Tempered Armor Patch onto any two pieces.
+If you want to go the Blue Silken route: You’ll simply craft Blue Silken Lining onto any two pieces.

-2. Shadowflame-Tempered Armor Patch on another slot, like Boots, Bracers or Belt
+2. Blue Silken Lining on another slot, like Bracers or Belt

 3. Any free slot with Alchemical Flavor Pocket (does not count towards the 2 embellishment limit)